Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 #### Latency & Reliability

-We aim to keep text moderation API fast enough to be used in real-time scenarios, with response times around 100ms.
+We aim to keep the text and image moderation API fast enough to be used in real-time scenarios, with response times around 100ms.
 Different categories will have different latencies.

 #### API Error Messages

-There are several types of errors you may encounter while using the Text moderation API.
+There are several types of errors you may encounter while using the text and image moderation API.
 The message and details fields will provide the information you need to understand the error.

 | HTML Status | Meaning                                                      |
 | :---------- | :----------------------------------------------------------- |